 - While not strictly required, there is a natural order for sections that should be followed.
 Items within the sections do not have to be in a specific order unless otherwise noted.
 The section order is: - 1.
 Command section Refer to Chapter 2 for a list of kickstart options.
 You must include the required options. - 2.
 The %packages section Refer to Chapter 3 for details. - 3.
 The %pre, %pre-install, %post, %onerror, and %traceback sections These sections can be in any order and are not required.
 Refer to Chapter 4, Chapter 5, and Chapter 6 for details. - The %packages, %pre, %pre-install, %post, %onerror, and %traceback sections are all required to be closed with %end - Items that are not required can be omitted. - Omitting any required item will result in the installation program prompting the user for an answer to the related item, just as the user would be prompted during a typical installation.
-Once the answer is given, the installation will continue unattended unless it finds another missing item. - Lines starting with a pound sign (#) are treated as comments and are ignored. - If deprecated commands, options, or syntax are used during a kickstart installation, a warning message will be logged to the anaconda log.
+Once the answer is given, the installation will continue unattended unless it finds another missing item. - One installation source command from the list of commands in the method proxy command must be specified for the fully automated kickstart installation.
+This is required even for Fedora the closest mirror can't be chosen by the kickstart file. - Lines starting with a pound sign (#) are treated as comments and are ignored. - If deprecated commands, options, or syntax are used during a kickstart installation, a warning message will be logged to the anaconda log.
 Since deprecated items are usually removed within a release or two, it makes sense to check the installation log to make sure you haven't used any of them.
 When using ksvalidator, deprecated items will cause an error.

-Special Notes for Referring to Disks
+1.1.4 Special Notes for Referring to Disks

 Traditionally, disks have been referred to throughout Kickstart by a device node name (such as sda).
 The Linux kernel has moved to a more dynamic method where device names are not guaranteed to be consistent across reboots, so this can complicate usage in Kickstart scripts.
-To accommodate stable device naming, you can use any item from /dev/disk in place of a device node name.
+To accommodate stable device naming, you can use any item from /dev/ disk/by-id in place of a device node name.
 For example, instead of: